lannguyen1106/snoopy_kitty_recognition/README.md

 * Transfer Learning using **MobileNet V2**, a model developed at Google and pre-trained on the ImageNet dataset.

 ## Model Accuracy
-We achieved 97% validation accuracy with our transfer learing model.
+We achieved **91% validation accuracy** with our CNN model and **97% validation accuracy** with our transfer learing model.
+Therefore, we use our transfer learning model for the prediction engine.

 ![](https://i.imgur.com/1E7J7PD.png)